tory24/100Days-of-code/log.md

 **Time**:
 -->

+### Day x: September 1, 2020
+**Today's Progress**: Started the jQuery section of this FCC course.

+**Thoughts**: While this course seems a little bare bones compared to the JS course, it's made me far more confident in understanding these essential frameworks and libraries.

+**Time**: 1 hour

 ### Day 46: September 15, 2020
 **Today's Progress**: Worked some more on FreeCodeCamp, went through the Bootstrap Course.